 (Courtesy of Sheryl Kelso)

-The Coal Miner Memorial Statue Fund is accepting contributions for the placement of an educational memorial near the crossroads of State Route 36 and the National Road in Frostburg.
-A bronze statue will honor all of our Georges Creek miners and name those who perished while mining.
+The Coal Miner Memorial Statue Fund is accepting contributions for the placement of a bronze statue to honor all our Georges Creek and Jennings Run Valley coal miners and name those who perished while mining.

 Frostburg, MD 21532.